nomanbplmp/SSE-with-Springboot-Zuul-Angularjs/README.md

-# AngularJs Springboot Zull SSE
+# AngularJs Springboot Zuul SSE
-#Sample application to create SSE through Zuul proxy.
+##Sample application to create event streaming to a webclient with Springboot microservice &  Zuul  proxy.

 ** Components **

-1. Web client build with Html and AngularJs.
+1. Web client using Html and AngularJs.
-   On load client subscribe to Server sent events at endpoint  /ticks.
+   On load client subscribe to Server sent events endpoint.

  ``` const eventSource = new EventSource('http://localhost:8089/ticks');